fotoamg/GPS_locator_OLED_GNGGA/README.md

 * displaying NMEA packages
 * buzzer sound beeps for radio serial communication so connection issues/out of range can be heard even wearing FPV glasses by sound
 * push button to change screen
-* BN-220 GNSS unit used configured for Glonass, Galileo satellites too
+* BN-220 GNSS unit used configured for SBAS, GPS, Glonass, Galileo satellites too
 * currently not using navigation calculation from the local GPS and microcontroller/sw calculates geographic data

 ## TODO

 * HW: lost of LED outputs used for connection statuses etc. with not connected hardware devices
 * SW: get rid of remaining String objects
-* HW: removable antenna connector
+* HW: removable antenna connector (or exchangable radio unit connector)
 * SW: connect local GPS RX pin too and use that module for navigation calculation and parsing GNxRMB messages too

 # Pictures of prototype module